 The flowers are arranged in corymbs of heads subtended an involucre made of 5-8 series of phyllaries.
 The imperfect flowers have 3 yellow fused petals and no stamens.
 The perfect flowers have a corolla with 5 fused, yellow petals.
 There are 5 stamens fused at their base.
 In both types of flowers the ovary is inferior with a single locule but only the imperfect flowers have functional ovules.
 The fruit is an achene at maturity that retains the modified calyx (pappus) that is fused forming a shallow cup.

 Habitat: Flaveria linearis grows in Pine Woodlands and edges of wetlands.

-Distribution in Bahamas/Globally: Flaveria linearis occurs in the northern Bahamas, Florida, the wider Caribbean region, and Mexico
+Distribution: Flaveria linearis occurs in the northern island groupings of the Lucayan Archipelago, Florida, the wider Caribbean region, and Mexico.

-Medicinal/Cultural/Economic usage: Flaveria linearis is not used medicinally in the Bahamas.
+Medicinal/Cultural/Economic usage: Flaveria linearis is not known to be used medicinally in the Lucayan Archipelago.